dotnet/designs/proposed/logging-generator.md

 - Guided developer experience - the generator gives warnings to help developers do the right thing
 - Support for an arbitrary # of logging parameters. current approach tops out at 6
 - Support for dynamic log level, current approach doesn't support this
-- `EmitDefaultMessage : YES/NO` : Optionally support for auto-generated log messages which emits all logging arguments as a JSON-encoded blob.
 - `PascalCaseArguments : YES/NO` : Optionally support for pascal casing logging arguments

 ### Conclusion